 Body Wall: The body wall of earthworm is covered by thin non-cellular cuticle.
 Epidermis lies below the cuticle.
-This is followed by two muscle layers; circular and longitudinal.
+This is followed by two layers of muscles.
+The outer layer is composed of circular muscles, while inner layer is composed of longitudinal muscles.
 The innermost layer is the coelomic epithelium.
 The epithelium is composed of a single layer of columnar epithelial cells.
 The epithelial cells contain gland cells as well.

 Alimentary Canal: The alimentary canal is a straight tube.
 It runs between the first to last segment.
 Mouth is terminal and opens into the buccal cavity (1- 3 segments).
 The mouth leads into muscular pharynx.

 Pharynx continues into oesophagus (5-7 segments) which is a small narrow tube.
-The oesophagus continues into a muscular gizzard (8-9 segments).
+Oesophagus is followed by a muscular gizzard (8-9 segments).
 The gizzard helps in grinding the food.
 The stomach extends from 9th – 14th segments.

 The intestine continues from the 15th segment to the last segment.
 On the 26th segment, a pair of short and conical caecae project from the intestine.
 Between 26th -35th segments, internal median fold of dorsal wall is present in the intestine.
 This internal fold is called typhlosole.
 The typhlosole increases the area of absorption in the intestine.